zhang-liyi/bnn/README.md

 To run, use:
 `python main.py --dataset=[D]`
 where D is either 'circles' or 'moons'.
-VI works on MNIST too, but I'm currently working on the rest of methods with MNIST.
 The program saves one figure for each method, each figure showing the predictive distribution of each point in the domain.